codelandev/snippets/Documents/Example of README.md

 ## Installation / Getting Started

-To install [Project Name] (for development) on your machine, just follow the tips above:
+To install (development environment) on your machine, just follow the tips above:

 * **Clone the project**